hainingpan/control_transition/optimization_GPU.md

    122        50     188090.0   3761.8      0.0          self.update_history(vec,ctrl_idx_dict,ctrl_0_idx_dict,proj_idx_dict,proj_0_idx_dict)
 ```
 Look slicing is definitely an issue here.
 So why?
 Is that because vec is not contiguous at that point?
 That simply does not make sense... because control is the same slicing but took much little time than this.
 Also,
+I know the issue, they are contiguous, it is just that the slicing index is not a proper tensor , instead they are list of tensors